-Not only have home prices recovered from their lows over the past few years they’re hitting new records in some areas.
+Not only have home prices recovered from their lows over the past few years they’re hitting new record highs in some areas, making jumbo loans more common for many borrowers.
 This isn’t something to be concerned about.
 The housing bubble of the last decade was primarily created by toxic loan programs that would approve just about anybody that applied.
 Today, those toxic loan programs are gone along with the lenders who made them.
 Today, home values are appreciating due to an improving economy, wage growth and competitive interest rates.
 But as the demand for housing increases, naturally the price for homes will also rise as buyers compete for the same properties.
+More and more properties are falling into the “jumbo loan” category.

 Jumbo loan programs ask for a down payment of at least 20 percent but you can get a slightly better rate if the down payment is 25 percent of the sales price of the home.
 For a $750,000 home, 20 percent is $150,000.
 25 percent is $187,500.
 That’s quite a bit of money.
 An FHA loan for a conforming purchase is just 3.5% of the sales price and conventional mortgages for a conforming loan can ask for as little as 3.00 to 5.00% down.